 Ctrl+Backspace OR Alt+h Delete to beginning of current word

-Ctrl+Delete OR Alt+d Delete to end of current word
+Ctrl+Delete OR Alt+d Delete to end of the current word

 Ctrl+Alt+.
 Complete bracket